 Edit on GitHub

-DVC makes it easy to track metrics, update parameters, and visualize performance with plots.
+DVC makes it easy to track metrics, visualize performance with plots, and update parameters.
 These concepts are introduced below.

 All of the above can be combined into experiments to run and compare many iterations of your ML project.

 First, let's see the mechanism to capture values for these ML attributes.
-Add and run a final evaluation stage to our earlier pipeline:
+Add a final evaluation stage to our earlier pipeline:

 $ dvc stage add -n evaluate \